DeVito/Verdi: Notable Ads

-Mount Sinai Health System - In a campaign that began in July 2015, Mount Sinai Health System ran print and television spots in the New York metropolitan area showing how the organization is "changing the face of medicine."
-One of the 15-second TV spots shows a single mountaineer climbing a steep cliff with a voice-over, "The person who says it cannot be done should not interrupt the person who's doing it."
-The ad ends with black text which reads, "Changing the face of medicine."
-And the final frames display Mount Sinai's logo and its campaign tagline, "For you.
+Mount Sinai Health System - In a campaign that began in July 2015, Mount Sinai Health System ran print and television spots in the New York metropolitan area, showing how the organization is "changing the face of medicine."
+One of the 15-second TV spots shows a single mountaineer climbing a cliff with a voice-over, "The person who says it cannot be done should not interrupt the person who's doing it."
+The ad ends with black text, "Changing the face of medicine."
+And the final frames display Mount Sinai's logo and campaign tagline, "For you.
 For life."

 In 2018, DeVito/Verdi worked with Mount Sinai on a campaign to raise awareness about the clinical care and procedures available to New York residents.
 The health system also worked on a campaign with the United States Tennis Association focused on orthopedics and sports medicine.

-Bernie & Phyl's - In an effort to reach a younger consumers who usually avoid traditional media, furniture retailer Bernie & Phyl's hired DeVito/Verdi to come up with a poster campaign for commuters on Boston's subway system.
+Bernie & Phyl's - To reach younger consumers who usually avoid traditional media, furniture retailer Bernie & Phyl's hired DeVito/Verdi to come up with a poster campaign for commuters on Boston's subway system.
 The ads were designed to look like kinky or lewd classified personal ads, but use clever word play to capture the attention of smartphone focused commuters.
 In May 2017, some of the ads were removed from the MBTA's subway cars for being too sexually suggestive.
 Devito started a new campaign in August 2017, featuring the removed ads covered by a "Banned in Boston" banner explaining why the government agency pulled the advertisement.

 In 2018, DeVito/Verdi helped to create a campaign for Premier Health Partners focusing on the opioid epidemic in the Dayton, Ohio area.
-The print advertisement showed an expensive smartphone, with a description of the features and then moving on to a justification for stealing the phone and selling it to get enough opioids for the week before quitting.
+The print advertisement showed an expensive smartphone, with a description of the features, and then moved on to a justification for stealing the phone and selling it to get enough opioids for the week before quitting.
 The tagline of the advertisement was "The world looks different when you're addicted to opioids".